ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/keilstudio_vs.md

 ---
 ### Title the install tools article with the name of the tool to be installed
 ### Include vendor name where appropriate
-title: Arm Keil Studio (VS Code Extension)
+title: Arm Keil Studio for VS Code

 ### Optional additional search terms (one per line) to assist in finding the article
 additional_search_terms: